olir/Frankenstein/README.md

 ## Summary for Programmers
 Frankenstein is a very small and easy to extend Java Tool.
 It is very fast because it is mostly build on existing libraries: OpenCV for graphic processing and ffmpeg for video/audio processing.
 The Graphical Interface (Java FX) is optional.
+It's a little bit tricky to get the toolchain working with acceptable quality.
+But now...

 It's alive!